-NR RRC Idle to NR RRC Connected latency in both NSA and SA configurations
+NR RRC Idle to NR RRC Connected latency in NSA configuration

 - 1. In the serving cell, start UE trace and UE power cycle. - 2.
-4G/5G Core Network initiates UE Context Release Command messages, and then UE transmits Idle state. - 3.
-Ping a server on the 4G/5G Core Network to trigger a service request from UE. - 4.
+4G Core Network initiates UE Context Release Command messages, and then UE transmits Idle state. - 3.
+Ping a server on the 4G Core Network to trigger a service request from UE. - 4.
 Stop UE trace. - 5.
-Based on UE log, evaluate the transition time: - (Transition time at UE side = Time of last RRC reconfiguration complete Time of RACH preamble transmission). - Refer to figure 3.1-2 and figure 3.1-3.
-When considering figure 3.1-2, system parameters should be set for immediate SgNB addition procedure. - Repeat steps 2-5 20 times.
+Based on UE log, evaluate the transition time: - (Transition time at UE side = Time of last "RRC reconfiguration complete" Time of "RACH preamble transmission").
+Refer to figure 3.1.1-2.
+When considering figure 3.1.1-2, system parameters should be set for immediate SgNB addition procedure. - 6.
+Repeat steps 1-5 20 times.